Honda XR150 Maintenance (Useful Advice!)

 If you would like to rent one of our Honda XR 150s then this is where you will find them.

-Important note: You really should contact the owner of the bike (Rental Firm) BEFORE any work is carried out.
+Important note: You MUST contact the owner of the bike (Rental Firm) BEFORE any work is carried out.
 Hopefully, they can talk to the mechanic to check that the work is required, that the parts to be used are correct and that the cost is also accurate.
 This is a win win situation as it helps to avoid disputes and maximize safety.
 It can also mean that you don’t have to pay for the work done and you will be reimbursed.

 Before Performing Maintenance Checks